-On July 6, 2016, the Company filed a certificate of amendment to its Articles of Incorporation with the Secretary of State of the State of Nevada in order to effectuate a reverse stock split of the Company's issued and outstanding common stock, par value \$0.001 per share on a one (1) for three (3) basis, effective on July 8, 2016.
+On July 6, 2016, the Company filed a certificate of amendment to its Articles of Incorporation with the Nevada Secretary of State in order to effectuate a reverse stock split of the Company's issued and outstanding common stock, par value \$0.001 per share on a one (1) for three (3) basis, effective on July 8, 2016.
 The accompanying condensed consolidated financial statements and notes thereto give retrospective effect of the reverse stock split for all periods presented.